ChristianSchneeweiss/Dog-Breed-Classification/README.md

 3. NASNetMobile 81%
 4. InceptionV3 77%
 5. EfficientNetB3 76%
+6. MobileNetV2 75% (alpha=1.4)
-6. MobileNetV2 73% (alpha=1.0)
+7. MobileNetV2 73% (alpha=1.0)
-7. EfficientNetB0 68%
+8. EfficientNetB0 68%
-8. VGG16 61%
+9. VGG16 61%

 I expected VGG16 to have better accuracy and EfficientNetB3 to be first place or at least compete for first place.
 I tuned EfficientNetB3 the most but still was not able to get better results.

 To start the server go into the server directory `cd server` and start the server.py script `python server/server.py`.
-The server uses currently the VGG16 model with 61% accuracy.
+The server uses currently the VGG16 model with 61% accuracy and runs on port `5000`